StartIndustry Starter Kits

 Most businesses (except for sole proprietorships and single-member LLCs with no employees) need to pay into Worker’s Compensation.
 Visit the Division of Workers’ Compensation or contact them at 609-292-2515 for more information.
 For coverage information, contact your insurance provider or the Compensation Rating and Inspection Bureau (CRIB) online or via phone at 973-622-6014.

 Employers are not required under state law to provide health or life insurance.
 However, it is still highly advised that you do so.

 Small businesses interested in obtaining health insurance plans for their employees have several state resources available to determine how to purchase health insurance.
 The Department of Banking & Insurance has developed a buyer's guide, which explains the basic rules governing the purchase of health coverage by small employers in New Jersey.
 The Buyer’s Guide includes frequently asked questions along with responses to the questions.
 The department also offers information on Individual Health Coverage (IHC) and Small Employer Health (SEH).The state's health insurance marketplace is also available to employees searching for health insurance coverage.

 Employers with 20 or more employees, who offer health benefits to their employees, must also offer continuation of coverage under federal law, commonly referred to as “COBRA.”
 State continuation of coverage is available to employees of small business employers (2-19 employees) who are not subject to COBRA.
-Pursuant to New Jersey law (N.J.S.A.
-17B: 27A-27), small business employers must offer employees the option to continue their group health coverage when an employee is terminated, goes to part-time status, or ends employment.
+Small business employers must offer employees the option to continue their group health coverage when an employee is terminated, goes to part-time status, or ends employment.

 You should consider having employer liability insurance.
 Other types of insurance you likely want to ask your insurance agent about include: temporary disability, fire, flood, automobile liability, and automobile physical damage and collision.